MS-Jahan/Messenger-Account-Deactivation-Check/README.md

-# Messenger-Account-Deactivation-Check
+# Messenger Account Deactivation Check
-Monitor when an Facebook Messenger account is deactivated or activated.
+Real-time onitor when an Facebook Messenger account is deactivated or activated.